devsecfranklin/cloud-scripts/README.md

 # cloud-scripts

+These scripts are for data gathering on public cloud infrastructure and configuration.

 The easiest way to use this is to clone it into a cloud shell and run from there.

 ```sh